mariaclarafrisoni/Project-KE4H/methodology.md

 This query allowed us to identify all the entities associated with “Fénis” in the dataset, ultimately leading us to the official **IRI** of Castello di Fénis: http://dati.beniculturali.it/mibact/luoghi/resource/CulturalInstituteOrSite/100827

-Once the official IRI was identified, we constructed the following **SPARQL query** to extract all properties and values directly linked to this specific resource:
+Once the official IRI was identified, we constructed the following **SPARQL query** to extract all properties and values directly linked to this specific resource, helping us understand what data was already present and what needed to be added:

 ```sparql
 SELECT ?property ?value